Treatments for Medulloblastoma

 Neurosurgery is the first and primary treatment for medulloblastoma, if possible.
 This surgery aims to remove as much of the tumor as possible without causing more problematic symptoms for the child.
 Neurosurgery can also relieve the effects of hydrocephalus (a buildup of CSF that causes elevated pressure in the brain).
 Typically, an intraoperative MRI is used during neurosurgery to help remove the tumor safely.
 When a tumor is inoperable because of its location, other treatment options must be explored.

 Radiation therapy uses high-energy rays to destroy cancer cells.
 Following surgery, it can be part of the treatment program for children with medulloblastoma.
 Radiotherapy is often administered to the brain and sometimes the spine, too.
-Proton beam radiation therapy is the typical type that is recommended.
 Our radiation oncologists have specialized techniques to determine the dose and volume of radiation so that it provides maximum benefits with minimal long-term effects for the overall health of the child.
 Because radiotherapy can interfere with the growth and development of a child’s brain and spine, alternate treatment options may sometimes be recommended.

 Read More >>